Amanda Cerny Gets Soapy In A Bathtub & Teases A Calendar

 The photo has been liked over 54,000 times in the first 30 minutes since it went live.
 Fans can check out the photo on her Instagram page.

-In addition, Amanda shared another update yesterday that proved to be popular.
-It was a video, and it has been watched over 3.7 million times.
+In addition, Amanda shared another update yesterday that proved to be popular as she posted a video that has since been watched over 3.7 million times.

 It was a short comedy skit where Cerny was seen trying to put on fitted sheets on a bed.
-She wore a pair of striped shorts, along with a long-sleeved shirt.
-She struggled throughout the first half of the clip to put the sheets on.
+She wore a pair of striped shorts, matching it with a long-sleeved shirt.
+The star struggled throughout the first half of the clip to put the sheets on.
 Eventually, she figured out a way to get the sheets on the bed, except she was stuck under it.

-Amanda was then seen kicking the sheets dramatically, as it fell off the bed and she was seen leaning back in despair.
+Amanda was then seen kicking the sheets dramatically, as it fell off the bed while she leaned back in despair.

 For those who can’t get enough of this Instagram sensation, keep an eye on her social media feed for updates in the coming days.
 Fans can also check out Amanda’s prior post where she rocked a tiny red bikini.